sjsuvrajit/namaste-react/Note.md

     - We need to config our routers.
 For that we will use createBrowserRouter.
     - After configuaration we need to provide that configuaration to render the routes and components.
 We will use RouteProvider for that.
     - We need to handle the errors in route as well.
 We will use useRouteError for that.
 This hook will give more information about the error.
+    - For dynamic routes, we need to use another hook to read params.
+The hook is called useParams.